sajjadtaghilou/Plane-Shooter-React.JS/README.md

 # shooter

-## The ol' space-game, built in ReactJS.
+## The ol' game, built in ReactJS.

 To start clone the repo and run
 ```